vincenthome/.my-config/README.md

 - `unrar (tab)`

 ## Fonts
 p.s.
 In WSL, if we are seeing broken characters in terminal, as soon as installed Oh My Zsh.
-To remedy this we need to install the Powerline fonts and tell our terminal to use them.
+To remedy this we need to install the Powerline fonts and tell our terminal to use them. fira-code-nerdfont

 ```
 git clone https://github.com/powerline/fonts.git